sushant1985/sushant1985/README.md

-- 👋 Hi, I’m sushant
+- 👋 Hi, I’m sushant , a Stock Trader.
-- 👀 I’m interested in Python
+- 👀 I m interested in sports data nalysis and  how world evolve with web3
-- 🌱 I’m currently learning Python
+- 🌱 I’m know Python, sql,mangodb, html, css, excel,  Pandas, sklearn and basic of JS.
+- I love discussing Finance and how world revolve around the money.
+- I m crazy for street food and can make some mouthwatering delicacies.
 -
 <!---
 sushant1985/sushant1985 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.